List of New Girl characters: Winston Bishop

-Winston L'Andre Bishop (Lamorne Morris) who sometimes goes by "Winne the Bish", is Nick's childhood friend from Chicago and one of the loft's original occupants.
-He first appears in "Kryptonite", where he returns to the loft, replacing Coach who had vacated, after returning from a career as a point guard for a team in the Latvian Basketball League.
+Winston L'Andre Bishop (Lamorne Morris), is Nick's childhood friend from Chicago and one of the loft's original occupants.
+He first appears in "Kryptonite", where he returns to the loft to replace Coach, after returning from a career as a point guard in the Latvian Basketball League.
 Upon his return to the States, he struggles to find work and find a healthy relationship.
 He enjoys pulling pranks on people, but the jokes are either too small or too big, which makes his friends despise them.
 He also enjoys jigsaw puzzles and wearing shirts with pictures of birds or other animals on them, despite being color blind.

 Winston's father left his family when he was a baby.
+He played college basketball at Rutgers University.
 He has a sister who also plays professional basketball.

 After dabbling in some odd jobs, including being a nanny for Schmidt's boss Gina's son, he gets his break as a research assistant to a sports radio show host, which leads to his own show on the radio's late night shift.
 He dates Shelby, who he had treated neglectfully in the past.
 In the season 1 finale, it is revealed he his afraid of the dark, although after spending a night in the desert, he seems to get over it.

 In season 2, he breaks up with Shelby in the Halloween episode.
 He later dates Daisy (Brenda Song).
 Despite wanting to be exclusive with her, she continues to see other men, so Winston breaks up with her and he takes ownership of her cat, Furguson.
 He later dates a bus driver named Bertie.
 In season 5, he dates Rhonda (Sonequa Martin-Green), a soldier, who engages in pranks with Winston; they marry, for a prank, before she is immediately deployed overseas.

 Having realized that others have been making his career choices for him all his life, he quits his radio host job, enrolls in a police academy, and becomes a police officer for the LAPD.
 He is partnered with the tough, but kind-hearted colleague, Aly Nelson (Nasim Pedrad).
 They start dating in season 5, and he proposes to her in season 6.
 Three years later, he and Aly are married and are expecting a child, living on their own.
 In an attempt of good faith, Aly believes she has tracked down Winston's father, but Winston ultimately decides he does not need him in his life.
 In the episode "Curse of the Pirate Bride", Aly gives birth to a baby boy whom Winston names DanBill Bishop, and in the series finale flash-forward scene, they have five children.